dcourtois/clarisse_toolkit/Readme.md

 virtual void                    add_recent_file (const CoreString &path, const CoreString &type)=0
 ```

 First thing is to ignore stuff that are specific to C++: `virtual`, `const`, `&`.
-Those are qualifiers that have real equivalent in Python, so
+Those are qualifiers that do not have real equivalent in Python, so
 just ignore them.
 In the same manner, the `=0` at the end can be ignored.
 This will leave you with:
 ```cpp
 CoreArray< CoreString > get_recent_files (CoreString type)
 void                    add_recent_file (CoreString path, CoreString type)
 ```

-Now this looks more like a function.
+This looks more like a function.
 The main difference compared to Python is that you have the returned type before the function name (`void`
 means the function returns nothing) and each function argument has its type before its name.
 So for instance,
 `CoreArray< CoreString > get_recent_files (CoreString type)` is a function named `get_recent_files` which takes a string as its argument, and will return
 an array of strings.

+Now these methods have no documentation, so you're left to guessing what the arguments and return values do.
+Some other methods are documented (for
+instance the documentation for `GuiApp::open_file`: https://clarissewiki.com/olympus/sdk/class_gui_app.html#ac710a660a8bee11df8edafdbecbecf6c)
+When a method is not documented, usually the names of the arguments kinda give a hint as to what they are, but in case it doesn't (which is the
+case for the `get_recent_files`) you can still try to find some info.

+In this example, you can check in the Clarisse installation directory: the menus and shelves are Python scripts.
+And if you search for `get_recent_file`
+you'll find a hit in `menus/main_menu/file/_show.py`, where there are 2 calls to this method, one for the recent projects, one for the recent references,
+and so judging from those 2 calls, `type` is either `project` to get the recent project files, or `reference` to get the recent referenced files.

+This was just an example of how to navigate the documentation.
+Hopefully the documentation improves overtime.